By Brad Barkin

 Small accounting and financial services firms are facing escalating operation threats and vulnerabilities.
 Cybercrime is on the rise, with PwC reporting a 30% higher risk of cybersecurity attacks for financial firms.
 Additionally, accounting, tax preparation, and bookkeeping firms are navigating a growing staffing shortage.
 Technology can address both of these problems, from improved cybersecurity platforms to artificial intelligence-based tools to take over the routine processes normally handled by staff.
 Despite the transformative potential of AI, adoption remains limited, with only 3% actively leveraging AI in the financial services space.

 The alarming lack of protection and high vulnerability margins pose significant threats to financial professionals, but the challenges don’t end there.
-Demanding workloads and lack of work-life balance often lead to pervasive burnout, and coupled with the recent discovery of a shortage of 340,000 accountants in the U.S., these issues can further exacerbate already overworked accountants.
+Demanding workloads and lack of work-life balance often lead to pervasive burnout, and coupled with the recent discovery of a shortage of up to 340,000 accountants in the U.S., these issues can further exacerbate already overworked accountants.
 Thus the question stands: How can the financial services industry use technology to protect themselves and their clients without taking too big of a risk and within budget?

 To better understand the challenges and needs of financial professionals, Embroker commissioned a survey of more than 200 in-firm and independent accountants.
 The results confirm a sneaking suspicion: financial professionals are prime targets for cyberattacks, and because of this, they need better security.
 Firms hold massive volumes of sensitive client information, including names, addresses, identification documents, and bank account information.
 And the risk doesn’t stop at clients: 67% of surveyed accountants report having entered their personal financial information into their work computers, jeopardizing even themselves.